SuhtrA/Sapiens-Organ-Library/README.md

 # Software

-Sapiens Organ has been developped for Kontakt 6 and is Kontakt 7 compatible
+Sapiens Organ has been developed for Kontakt 6 and is Kontakt 7 compatible

 Design has been made with the Native Instrument Creator Tools.
 ( https://www.native-instruments.com/ni-tech-manuals/creator-tools-manual/en/welcome-to-creator-tools )